crswong888/moose/modules/doc/content/training/index.md

 ## Helpful Software id=helpful-software

 A text editor is necessary for creating application files.
 There are many options available, so please feel free to chose an any editor that meets your needs.
-A popular option for application developers is [Atom](https://atom.io), which has community developed add-ons specifically for MOOSE: [Atom_Editor.md].
+A popular option for application developers is [Atom](https://atom.io), which has community developed add-ons specifically for MOOSE: [Atom Editor for MOOSE](Atom_Editor.md).

 A graphical post-processor, particularly one that can read ExodusII files, is also necessary. [!ac](MOOSE) includes a [!ac](GUI): [PEACOCK](application_usage/peacock.md).
 Another popular tool is [ParaView](https://www.paraview.org/).
 Both of these applications are free and will allow you to visualize and process the results of your problems.